cokelaer/bioservices/bioservices/doc/source/index.rst

 Services (more if we consider **BioMart** and **PSICQUIC** portals that link to many other Web Services).

-Here is a list of services that you can already access from **BioServices**:
+Here is a list of Web Services that can already be accessed from **BioServices**:

 .. autosummary::
     :nosignatures: